SAP-samples/teched2025-AD166/exercises/ex6/README.md

             skipDtsGeneration: false
 ```

-## Exercise 6.2 - Install UI5 Web Components Packages
+### Exercise 6.2 - Install UI5 Web Components Packages

+📋 **Action Required**: Install the required UI5 Web Components packages.

-There are several UI5 Web Components packages available that you can use in your application.
+> 📖 **Context**: There are several UI5 Web Components packages available that you can use in your application.
 In this exercise, we will use the `Dialog` and `List` components from the `@ui5/webcomponents` package.

+**Install the Web Components package**

 To install them, open the terminal and run the following command:

 ```bash
 npm install @ui5/webcomponents
 ```

-Your `package.json` file should now include the installed UI5 Web Components packages under `dependencies` as following:
+> 💡 **Expected Result**: Your `package.json` file should now include the installed UI5 Web Components packages under `dependencies` as following:

 ```json
 {